What is the deadline for applying for the Fall term?

 PhD applicants: GRE scores are a required exam and must be self-reported on the application and officially submitted to us.
 There is no required minimum score.

 International students: An official test score of either the TOEFL or IELTS is mandatory for international students and must be entered on the application in the appropriate field and sent to the department electronically.
 The required TOEFL score is 90 with at least a score of 22 in all of the four sections of speaking, listening, reading and writing; the required minimum IELTS is 7.0 with at least 6.5 in each of its four sections.
 The institution code is 2927 and the department code for Statistics is 59.
 TOEFL scores must not be more than 2 years old.

 Responding to such requests exceeds our resources.
 Further, questions of whether or not one receives admission with support depend on the funds we have available and the quality of the other applications we receive.
 These are factors we will not know until after our deadline of January 15th and the committee does a complete review of all applications submitted.
 Thus, we regret that we are unable to preview resumes or give advice about applicants’ chances for financial aid.
 Please see the next three questions that concern what we are looking for.

 What are the prerequisites for entry into the program?

-An applicant’s background should include three semesters of calculus, one semester of linear algebra, and it is desirable to have had a year of probability and mathematical statistics.
+An applicant’s background should include three semesters of calculus and one semester of linear algebra.
+If you do not have these courses due to a different curriculum system, please include a brief explanation in your personal statement.
+It is desirable to have had a year of probability and mathematical statistics.
 Note that a prior degree in mathematics or statistics is not required.